ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-line-series/index.md

 title: "Line Series"
 ---

-This section covers the most common series type &mdash; Line series.

-Line series can be used in many situations.
-It's the series of choice when you need to spot a trend, render large amounts of data or create a real-time chart.
+The Line series is a good choice when you need to spot a trend, render large amounts of data or create a real-time chart.
 Line series is also the preferred choice for rendering continuous data with irregular intervals or incomplete data that has some values missing.

 ## Single Series

-Since `'line'` series type is so common, the chart factory (`AgChart.create` method) uses it as the default type, so it doesn't have to be specified explicitly.
+Since the `'line'` series type is so common, it doesn't have to be specified explicitly.
+The chart factory method, `AgChart.create`, uses it as the default type.

 The simplest line series config therefore only requires two properties, `xKey` and `yKey`: